paulocsanz/voluntary-servitude/README.md

 ```
 const ELEMENTS: usize = 10000;
-// Creates VSRead with 3 elements
+// Creates VoluntaryServitude with 3 elements
-// vsread![] and VSRead::default() make an empty VSRead
+// vs![], voluntary_servitude![] and VoluntaryServitude::default() make an empty VoluntaryServitude
-// vsread![1; 3] makes a VSRead with 3 elements equal to 1
+// vs![1; 3] or voluntary_servitude![1; 3] make a VoluntaryServitude with 3 elements equal to 1
+// vs![0, 1, 2] or voluntary_servitude![0, 1, 2] make a VoluntaryServitude with [1, 2, 3]
-let list = vsread![0, 1, 2];
+let list = voluntary_servitude![0, 1, 2];

-// Current VSRead length
+// Current VoluntaryServitude length
 // Be careful with data-races since the value, when used, may not be true anymore
 assert_eq!(list.len(), 3);

-// The 'iter' method makes a one-time lock-free iterator (VSReadIter) based on VSRead
+// The 'iter' method makes a one-time lock-free iterator (VSIter) based on VoluntaryServitude
 assert_eq!(list.iter().len(), 3);

 // You can get the current iteration index